Demographics of Togo

 The demographics of Togo include ethnicity, population density, age, education level, health, economic status and religious affiliations.

-Togo’s population is estimated to have grown to four times its size between 1960 and 2010.
-With nearly 60% of its populace under the age of 25 and a high annual growth rate attributed largely to high fertility, Togo’s population is likely to continue to expand for the foreseeable future.
-Reducing fertility, boosting job creation, and improving education will be essential to reducing the country’s high poverty rate.
-In 2008, Togo eliminated primary school enrollment fees, leading to higher enrollment but increased pressure on limited classroom space, teachers, and materials.
-Togo has a good chance of achieving universal primary education, but educational quality, the underrepresentation of girls, and the low rate of enrollment in secondary and tertiary schools remain concerns.
+Togo's population is estimated to have grown to four times its size between 1960 and 2010.
+With nearly 60% of its populace under the age of 25 and a high annual growth rate attributed largely to high fertility, Togo's population is likely to continue to expand for the foreseeable future.
+Reducing fertility, boosting job creation, and improving education will be essential to reducing the country's high poverty rate.
+In 2008, Togo eliminated primary school enrolment fees, leading to higher enrolment but increased pressure on limited classroom space, teachers, and materials.
+Togo has a good chance of achieving universal primary education, but educational quality, the underrepresentation of girls, and the low rate of enrolment in secondary and tertiary schools remain concerns.

 Population

 Population distribution is very uneven due to soil and terrain variations.
 The population is generally concentrated in the south and along the major north-south highway connecting the coast to the Sahel.
 Age distribution is also uneven; nearly one-half of Togolese are less than fifteen years old.

 French, the official language, is used in administration and documentation.
 The public primary schools combine French with Ewe or Kabye as languages of instruction, depending on the region.
 English is spoken in neighboring Ghana and is taught in Togolese secondary schools.
 As a result, many Togolese, especially in the south and along the Ghana border, speak some English.

 Demographics of Togo; Number of inhabitants in thousands.